 Directories specified with the -isystem option apply to both the quote form of the include directive and the system header form.
 For example, #include "file" (quote form), and #include <file> (system header form).
 Directories specified with the -isystem option are searched after directories specified with -I and before system header file directories.
 Directories specified with -isystem are treated as system directories.
 If any directory is specified with both -I and -isystem then the directory is searched for as if it were only specified with -isystem.

 armflang -isystem<directory>

 Add a directory to the list of paths that the linker searches for user libraries.

 armflang -L<dir>

-Search for the library named <library> when linking.
+Search for a library when linking, '-l<library>'.